docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

 Do not forget to press on the modal Save button to validate your modifications.

+##CAD File conversion

+DocDokuPLM must convert CAD files to obj format to enable the 3D visualization.
+This conversion runs automatically after you add the CAD file.

+Here is the exhaustive list of supported formats: dxf, obj, off, ply, stl, 3ds, wrl.

+##PDF conversion

+DocDokuPLM generates pdf from files attached to a document.
+The majority of word processing formats are supported.

+Here is the exhaustive list of supported formats: odt, ods, odp, odg, odc, odf, odb, odi, odm, doc, docx, ppt, pps, txt, csv, xls, pdf, html, htm, xml, rtf, msg.

+Once generated, the pdf file can be opened from the permalink.
+A front page has been added containing the following informations:

+{% image /assets/images/documentation/dev/en/image61.png "Auto-generated page block title"%}

 #Documents Links Management